joelcorey/findit-api/README.md

 For further information on JWKS_URI, API_IDENTIFIER, AUTH_DOMAIN, ALGORITHMS see here:
 https://auth0.com/blog/node-js-and-express-tutorial-building-and-securing-restful-apis/
 To locate the CLIENT_ID and CLIENT_SECRET look under "Applications/Settings" in your Auth0 dashboard.

-This project assumes a PostgreSQL database is installed and configred.

 Migrations are handled with the Sequelize CLI:
 https://sequelize.org/master/manual/migrations.html